rafaelcmm/5am-dev/content/blog/create-your-react-hooks/index.md

 Inside the second `useEffect`, we are creating a `setInterval`, that will execute the callback in a time, and we are cleaning the interval to avoid async errors.

 And that's it!
 Now it's up to you.
-Study dart object implementation to check how you can perform more solutions like that, and share with the community if you develop something new and useful!
+Study hooks api to create your own custom hooks, and share with the community if you develop something new and useful!
 Hope you have enjoyed it, any suggestions just chat me on my [linkedin](https://www.linkedin.com/in/rafaelcmm/) and I will be glad to answer it.